tnewtont/Detecting_Palm_Oil_Plantations_Neural_Networks/README.md

 ## Results
 - Utilizing the pre-trained VGG19 deep convolutional neural network, we achieved an F1-score of 0.91, a ROC-AUC score of 0.952 and Average Precision (AP) score of 0.9629 on the holdout dataset.
+- Unfreezing was subsequently utilized with a lower learning rate, achieving an F1-score of 0.92, a ROC-AUC score of 0.9701 and AP score of 0.97015 on the holdout dataset.

 ![alt_text](images/classification_report_final.png)